reframejs/reframe/docs/customization-manual.template.md

 });
 ~~~

-The following example uses `getWebpackBrowserConfig()` to add a PostCSS loader to the configuration.
+The following example uses `getWebpackBrowserConfig()` to add the PostCSS loader to the configuration.

 ~~~js
 !INLINE ../example/custom/build/webpack-config-mod/config-mod.js